Gamat Soap - Peppermint

-- Excellent for mental fatigue and depression, refreshing the spirit, refreshing and healing after sun burn.
+- Excellent for mental fatigue and depression, refreshing the spirit.

 - Recommended for those actively involved in physical activities